-Police departments throughout San Mateo and Santa Clara counties are encouraging officers to get vaccinated, but the results vary widely from one department to the next.
+Police departments throughout Santa Clara and San Mateo counties are encouraging officers to get vaccinated, but the results vary widely from one department to the next.
 Some agencies are publicly touting high rates, while others are struggling to get their cops to get the shot.
-And for some departments, like Menlo Park, there hasn't been any effort to track vaccination rates, making it a mystery just how many officers are immunized.
+And for some departments, there hasn't been any effort to track vaccination rates, making it a mystery just how many are immunized.

 Law enforcement employees in the Bay Area have had access to the COVID-19 vaccine since January, placing high on the priority list as first responders who interact with the public on a daily basis.
 But the early access hasn't necessarily led to higher vaccination rates among sworn officers, particularly among those working in county jails.